Morefi

 Many species are marketed through artisanal fishing in various commercial forms.
 However, there are currently no biometric relationships that allow for predicting live weight (the total weight of the fish) from the different categories of landed weight, such as fillet weight, gutted weight, or frozen weight.

-The objective of this package is to provide quantitative models for various morphological relationships that help predict: a) the expected live weight of different landed weight categories, b) the expected fillet yield from various commercial presentations, and c) testing the suitability of fillet yield as a reference point in managing the target species.
+The objective of this package is to provide quantitative analysis for various morphological relationships that help predict: a) the expected live weight of different landed weight categories, b) the expected fillet yield from various commercial presentations, and c) testing the suitability of fillet yield as a reference point in managing the target species.

 For this purpose, some functions and a vignette were created to explain the process step by step.
 Its implementation streamlines the methodology and enhances the clarity and impact of both the results and graphical presentations (tables and figures are personalized).